braidn/Knowledge-Repo/BackboneJs_models.md

 * use `get` and `set` methods so proper watchers will be fired
 * A model will often have a bunch of methods
 * models are often built prior to a interface so they can be tricky
+* Allows the developer to shore up none objects that react like a backbone model.

 ###Methods